Subaru Logo

 Subaru Logo 1958-1959

-For a short period, the designers made the logo from silver gold while retaining the three-dimensional effect.
-But the stars in this version are more elongated horizontally.
-This became possible due to the lengthening of the beams.
-Like the connecting lines, the oval frame is now much thinner, and the stars have clear protruding edges with a slight reflection in the central part.
+The designers briefly made the logo from silver and gold while retaining the three-dimensional effect.
+However, the stars in this version are more elongated horizontally, possibly due to the beams’ lengthening.
+Like the connecting lines, the oval frame is much thinner, and the stars have clear protruding edges with a slight reflection in the central part.

 1959 – 1970